bitshifter/glam-rs/codegen/README.md

 * Rust format the template output
 * Write the formatted output to the output file path

-### Template errors

-The `Tera` error output leaves a little to be desired.
-If the template fails to render with no error it is usually because a variable that doesn't exist is being referenced somewhere in the template.

 ### Rust format errors

 If the Rust format step fails it is usually because the template generated